devjanaprime/myGarage_ver2.0_JQuery/readme.md

 ----------------------------------------
 * make sure there are no blank input fields
 * check that the "year" as input by the user is a number
+* confirm that the picURL is in fact a URL (has "http://" or "https://" within it's text)
-* if either of the above tests aren't passed use JQuery's fadeIn/fadeOut to flash the offending input field(s)
+* if any of the above tests aren't passed use JQuery's fadeIn/fadeOut to flash the offending input field(s) along with an alert
-* display one car at time using JQuery animation methods
+* show/hide cars using JQuery animation methods